Andy4495/AY3891x/README.md

 See this [README][6] for details on finding and converting YM files for use with this sketch.

+## Interrupts

+The library does not use any interrupts, but briefly disables interrupts during the write pulse to the chip.
+This is to ensure that the write signal time (`tDW`) is within the 10 us maximum spec.
+On a 16 MHz ATmega 328, interrupts are disabled for about 4.5 us during each register write.

 ## YouTube Videos

 My library was featured in two YouTube videos by [Gadget Reboot][11]: